|H M||Endogenous||Rabbit IgG|

 Protocol Id: 407

 Supplied in PBS (pH 7.2), less than 0.1% sodium azide and 2 mg/ml BSA.
 Store at 4°C. Do not aliquot the antibody.
 Protect from light.
 Do not freeze.

-PKM1 (D30G6) XP® Rabbit mAb (PE Conjugate) recognizes endogenous levels of total PKM1 protein and does not cross-react with PKM2.
+PKM1 (D30G6) XP® Rabbit mAb recognizes endogenous levels of total PKM1 protein and does not cross-react with PKM2.